woleet/woleet.id-server/README.md

 ## Restart policy

-By default Woleet.ID Server will restart if one of its container exits with a non-zero exit.
+By default, Docker automatically restarts Woleet.ID Server containers when they exit with a non-zero exit.
-If you set the encryption secret by typing it when using ./app.sh start, the server will not be able to properly restart and you will probably need to use ./app.sh restart to recover.
+If you set the encryption secret by typing it when using ./app.sh start, the server will not be able to properly restart automatically, and you will have to use ./app.sh restart to recover.

 You can choose between 4 type of restart policies:

-- no (Containers will never restart)
+- no (containers will never restart)
-- on-failure (By default)
+- on-failure (by default)
-- unless-stopped (Always restart unless explicitly stopped, or if Docker itself is stopped or restarted)
+- unless-stopped (always restart unless explicitly stopped, or if Docker itself is stopped or restarted)
-- always (Docker will always try to restart the containers)
+- always (always restart)

 ```bash
 export WOLEET_ID_SERVER_RESTART_POLICY="always"